Listen to this article:

 There are a wide number of small business grants dedicated to investing in growth, mainly because helping boost local economies (and the national one) is one of the key aims of grant schemes.
 Understandably the government is keen for businesses to grow and offers advice for doing so, including how to secure funding privately and via grants.

-Finding out if you qualify for a small business grant can feel a bit daunting.
-There are often a lot of boxes to tick.
+Finding out if you qualify for a small business grant can feel a bit daunting – there are often a lot of boxes to tick.
 Take a look at the grant's criteria so you don’t invest time applying to something you're not eligible for.

 When it comes to selecting the small businesses to give funds to, each grant scheme will have its own qualifying factors.
 Although, there are four things nearly all of them will be considering.